-BGU's academic curriculum and course calendar is designed for June Graduation; however, BGU students have the option of a December Graduation (first Monday of December) or June Graduation (first Saturday of June).
-A joint commencement ceremony is only held once a year on the first Saturday in June every year.
-All graduating students (December and June Graduation) are encouraged to attend and to invite their friends and family to celebrate their accomplishment during the June commencement service.
+BGU's academic curriculum and course calendar is designed for a June Graduation; however, BGU students may complete their coursework anytime during the year and their transcript will indicate they have met the requirements of their designated degree program (if all financial obligations have been met).
+A commencement ceremony is held once a year on the first Saturday in June every year.
+All graduating students are encouraged to attend and to invite their friends and family to celebrate their accomplishment during the June commencement service.
+DTL and DMin students must complete the majority of their core classes before they will be allowed to take the dissertation proposal writing course (RES701).
+A student may appeal this decision by submitting a request to the Academic Cabinet via the Registrar's Office.
 See further graduation and candidacy requirements listed under each degree program.

 All charges assessed to the student's account, e.g., course tuition, graduation fees, library fees, Dissertation, or Masters Final Project (MFP) fees, etc., must be paid in full before a degree will be issued.
-The deadline to submit all required course work, final projects, and payment of all dues for the December graduation is September 30 and the deadline to submit all required course work, final projects, and payment of all outstanding dues for the June graduation is April 30 (or before an oral review can be scheduled, whichever comes first).
+The deadline to submit all required course work, final projects, and payment of all dues for the June graduation is April 30 (or before an oral review can be scheduled, whichever comes first).